 Enjoy this Berlin travel guide.

-Structurally, the city is divided into twelve boroughs.
+Structurally, Berlin is divided into twelve boroughs.
 Orientate yourself with a guided walking tour through Mitte, which designates the centre of the city.
 Other neighbourhoods to explore on foot include Kreuzberg, Neukölln, Friedrichshain and the aforementioned Prenzlauer Berg.
 All of these are great spots to immerse yourself in Berlin’s buzzing street culture.

 From there, it’s time to hit some of the city’s key cultural institutions – starting with the Gemäldegalerie, which houses one of Europe’s most significant collections of works by European masters from the 13th to the 18th centuries.
 You’ll see works by Albrecht Dürer, Raphael, Caravaggio, Rubens, Rembrandt, and more.